-We just spent a gorgeous week travelling around with family; eating.
-I suppose technically it was a family vacation, but we literally spent the entire time eating (and drinking), I’m not gonna sugarcoat it….we ate….lots.
+This recipe came about after spending the most amazing week traveling around with family…..eating.
+Technically it was a family vacation, but we literally spent the entire time eating (and drinking), I’m not gonna sugarcoat it….we ate….lots.

-But this one still tastes A-mazing!
+But this one still tastes soooo good!
 I promise.

-I hope you love it.
-I love leftovers, and this tasted absolutely amazing the next day….and I was so hungry I didn’t even heat it up.
+I for one love leftovers and this tasted absolutely amazing the next day….and I was so hungry I didn’t even heat it up.
 I used my Fresh Heirloom Tomato Sauce, which gave the whole dish an extra sweetness, but if you don’t have time to make a sauce from scratch, then a good quality marinara will work just as well.

 What do you think?
 I would love to hear from you.
 Be sure to leave a comment, like on Facebook, tweet to Twitter or pin for later.
 Have a great week!
 Happy eating.